Health Watch Back to the Apex inspection map

 RepeatCorrected during inspection

-3-501.14(A); Priority; Large pans of sauce with chicken inside the blast chiller were observed between 88 and 122F.
-Cooling was initiated 3 hours prior to inspection.
-Cooked onion cooling on a sheet tray in the kitchen from earlier today was observed between 67 - 75F.
+3-501.14(A); Priority; Rice and several containers of butter sauce were observed cooling since last night.
+Butter sauce contains cooked plant food like onion and tomato which renders it TCS.
+Products measured 55 - 60F.
 Quickly cool cooked TCS foods within 2 hours from 135F to 70F; and within a total of 6 hours from 135F to 41F.
-CDI- chicken/sauce and onions voluntarily discarded.
+CDI- rice/sauce voluntarily discarded.
 Full points taken for repeat violation.

 #33 · -1 demerits · Proper cooling methods used; adequate equipment for temperature control

-3-501.15; Priority Foundation; Chicken did not cool quickly enough inside blast chiller due to ineffective cooling methods.
-Cooked onion was left out too long and never cooled within the acceptable time frame.
-Multiple pans of cooked chicken and lamb were observed tightly wrapped in the reach-in cooler and still cooling.
+3-501.15; Priority Foundation; Butter sauce and rice did not cool quickly enough due to ineffective cooling methods (leaving foods in large containers with lids).
+Veggie soup in a deep container was cooling in the walk-in.
 Quickly cool foods using methods such as open/vented shallow pans, large ice baths and active stirring or rapid cooling equipment such as blast chiller or freezer.
-Cold air must flow around product to remove the heat and product should not be deeper than 3 inches.
+Cold air must flow around product to remove the heat and product should be in shallow portions.
 Ensure foods are placed into refrigeration to cool once below 135F.
 CDI- cooling education provided.
-Chicken and sauce in the blast chiller and onion were voluntarily discarded.
-Trays of lamb and chicken were uncovered and placed in the freezer to complete cooling.
+Rice and sauce were voluntarily discarded.
+Veggie soup was placed into smaller containers to complete cooling and left uncovered.

 #39 · -1 demerits · Contamination prevented during food preparation, storage & display